 Illegal Retaliation by the Landlord

-It’s also good to know that retaliation by the landlord is illegal in cases where a tenant must take matters into their own hands.
+Retaliation by the landlord is illegal when a tenant must take matters into their own hands.

 California Civil Code Section 1942.5 prohibits a landlord from retaliating against a tenant if the tenant: